Key Facts

 - For immigration purposes, explore our post on Apostille Services for Immigration Documents.

-2. How long does it take to apostille education documents in California?
+How long does it take to get an apostille for education documents in Los Angeles?

 Conclusion